Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADServiceAppRoleAssignment.md

 ## OUTPUTS

+### Output of the commandlet

-All of the assignments of users to the service principal that is identified by its id.
+All of the assignments of users to the service principal that is identified by the supplied id.

 ## NOTES